axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

  <p>I think we know what the rHatchery is.
 In any case, I am pretty sure of this: We want to help <span class="_paradigm">FIAT</span> businesses transform into <span class="_paradigm">RADICAL</span> companies.
 We want to engage with businesses that want to get away from the <span class="_paradigm">FIAT</span> path and become healthy companies.<p>

 <h1>How We Got Here</h1>
- <p>We came up with many different ways of doing it, but all fell short one way or the other.
-First, We came to conclusion that the rHatchery had to eat its own dog food.</p>
+ <p>We came up with many different ways of doing it until we figured out that, first, the rHatchery had to eat its own dog food.</p>

+<h1>rHatchery Today</h1>
  <p></p>
  <p></p>
  <p></p>